Listen to the story by clicking the play button above

 - Don’t dry laundry outside as pollen can stick to sheets and towels, and be carried into your home

-- To remove pollen, mold, and other particles from the air in your home, install an Aprilaire air filter in your HVAC system
+- To remove pollen, mold, and other particles from the air in your home, install an AprilAire air filter in your HVAC system